-Recruitment of glass eels was below average at all monitoring sites in 2014 (Figures 2 and 3).
-Collections of young-of-year American Eel began on 27 February 2014 at Wormley and Bracken's ponds in the York River estuary, on 28 February 2014 at Wareham's Pond in the James River estuary, and on 14 March 2014 at Kamp's Millpond in the Rappahannock River estuary.

-Traps were removed on 23 May 2014 from sites on the York River (86 days of continuous sampling) and James River sites (85 days of sampling).
-The Rappahannock River estuary trap was removed on 13 June 2014 after 95 days of sampling.
-In all, we collected 3,376 glass eels at Bracken's Pond, 36,894 glass eels at Wormley Pond (York River system), 1,979 glass eels at Wareham's Pond (James River system), and 4,167 glass eels at Kamp's Millpond (Rappahannock River System; Table 1).
+Collections of young-of-year American Eel began on 7 February 2020 at Wormley Pond, in the York River estuary, on 24 February 2020 at Wareham's Pond in the James River estuary, and on 5 March 2020 at Kamp's Millpond in the Rappahannock River estuary.
+Traps were removed on 1 June 2020 from Wormley Pond (115 days of continuous sampling), and Wareham's Pond (98 days of continuous sampling), whereas the trap on the Rappahannock River (Kamp's Millpond) was removed on 29 June 2020 after 116 days of sampling.
+In all, we collected 2,772 glass eels at Wormley Pond (York River system), 3,080 glass eels at Wareham's Pond (James River system), and 538 glass eels at Kamp's Millpond (Rappahannock River system; Table 1).
+Glass eel catch rates in 2020 were about average at Wareham's Pond and well belowaverage at Wormley Pond resulting in the lowest index to date (Figures 2 and 3).
+The index for Kamp's Millpond in 2020 was also below the historic average (Table 1; Figure 3).

-We observed small numbers of glass eels as soon as traps were set in late February at Wormley (n = 24 glass eels) and Bracken's ponds (n = 1 glass eel), whereas glass eels arrived in early March at Wareham's Pond and mid-March at Kamp's Millpond (Figure 9).
-The majority of glass eels recruiting to Wormley Pond occurred in one 8-day period from 10 to 17 March and a similar recruitment pulse lasting approximately 11 days occurred at Kamp's Millpond nearly a month later.
-However, glass eels arrived throughout several weeks at Bracken's and Wareham's ponds.
-As we observed in previous years, peak counts of glass eels occur first in the York River estuary, followed by the James, Rappahannock, and Potomac river estuaries (Figure 11).
+The majority of glass eels recruited to Wormley Pond and Wareham's Pond in mid-March, whereas peak counts of glass eels arrived at Kamp's Millpond in mid-April (Figure 4).
+Peak counts of glass eels typically occur first in the York River estuary, followed by the James, Rappahannock, and Potomac river estuaries (Figure 5).

-Elver indices were below average at Wormley and Bracken's ponds and also at Kamp's Millpond, however above-average abundance of elvers was observed at Wareham's Pond (Table 2; Figures 4 and 5).
-Catches of elver eels occurred throughout the monitoring period with no consistent pattern among locations (Figure 10).
-The number of elvers observed at Wareham's Pond was the highest observed since 2000 and follows a year of construction when the area below the spillway was redesigned.
-However, it is unknown if changes to the site influenced the catch of elvers.
-Catch rates of elvers from Wormley Pond continue to be below average for the seventh consecutive year (Figure 4).
+Elver indices were average at Wormley Pond and Kamp's Millpond in 2020 and belowaverage at Wareham's Pond (Table 2; Figure 6).
+Catches of elver eels mostly occurred in March at Wormley Creek and Wareham's Ponds (Figure 7).
+The catch rate of elvers in the Rappahannock River estuary increased towards the end of the season in June (Figure 7C).

-We examined 511 glass eels from Wormley Pond for weight, length, and pigment stage determination in 2014.
-Total length (TL) of these glass eels ranged from 48.7 to 67.2 mm, with a mean length of 56.9 mm (3.15 standard deviation, SD).
-Weights of individual glass eels ranged from 0.056 to 0.221 g and averaged 0.126 g (0.028 SD; Figure 6).
-Mean TL of glass eels recruiting to Wormley Pond on the York River has remained consistent since 2001 (Figure 7).
-As expected, glass eel pigment stages increased monthly from March to May, 2014 (Figure 8).
+We examined 432 glass eels from Wormley Pond for weight, length, and pigment stage determination in 2020.
+Total length (TL) of these glass eels ranged from 49.1 to 69.0 mm, with a mean length of 56.9 mm (3.46 standard deviation, SD).
+Weights of individual glass eels ranged from 0.009 to 0.328 g and averaged 0.146 g (0.034 SD; Figure 8).
+Mean TL of glass eels recruiting to Wormley Pond on the York River has remained consistent since 2002 (Figure 9).
+Glass eel pigment stages in the York River were primarily stages 2 and 3, consistent with previous years (Figure 10).